 A Guide to Choosing the Best Executive Protection Vehicle

-Having a fleet of vehicles is crucial for many physical security firms.
+Having a fleet of luxury armored vehicles is crucial for many physical security firms.
 But many security firm owners are unaware of the fact that a variety of factors must be in place for their fleet management to be successful.

 It is well known that the principal is most at risk inside and close to the car.
 They are exposed to direct assaults by thugs and angry mobs there.
 Therefore, selecting executive protection vehicles and skilled security drivers becomes crucial.
 US Presidential Transport committed to fulfilling the rising demand for armored vehicles among South Florida’s VIPs, celebrities, and diplomats.